sikkancs/sshs/README.md

 # SSHs – Interactive SSH Menu for macOS

-sshs is a shell script + AWK tool that lets you quickly browse and connect to your SSH hosts using fzf.
+SSHs is a shell script + AWK tool that lets you quickly browse and connect to your SSH hosts using fzf.
 It is inspired by [trzsz-ssh](https://github.com/trzsz/trzsz-ssh) but avoids Go, using only shell and AWK, following the approach described in [How I manage SSH connections](https://hiphish.github.io/blog/2020/05/23/how-i-manage-ssh-connections/).

 Works directly with your SSH config file (~/.ssh/config)